shinezhou9/RepData_PeerAssessment1/PA1_template.md

 *the total number of missing values in the dataset is 2304.*

 ### 2. Fill all the missing value by the mean for that 5-minute interval
+**strategy**
+- add a column to dataframe called "steps_revised".
+- use mean for 5-minute interval steps as the value in "step_revised" column if it is missing value in original "steps" value.
+Otherwise, copy the steps number to the "step_revised" column.
+- create a new dataset equal to the original one, but replace the original "step" column's value by the "step_revised" column's value.

 ```r
 data$average_steps <- average_steps